 When I first tried The Grand Viglas Paté, I was intrigued by the new taste and look of the red stuff that came with it.
 As I had no idea what it was and how it should be eaten, I spooned it on top of the patéed bread.
 Only later did I find out that the dark red tangy-sweet garnish was the red onion marmalade.

 When I started searching for a recipe on the Internet, I came across dozens of English, French and Slovak variations on onion marmalade.
-Finally, I decided to make my own one from food staples I found at home.
+Finally, I decided to make my own from the staples I found at home.
 The recipe I’ve put together uses basic ingredients that are likely to be on hand in each household (not only a Slovak one) at any time.

 - 1¼ kg onion

-2 tablespoons salt
+- 2 tablespoons salt

-500 ml apple vinegar
+- 500 ml apple vinegar

 - 500 g sugar

-10 allspice corns
+- 10 allspice corns

-Wash the jars thoroughly in hot water with a few drops of washing-up liquid added.
+- Wash the jars thoroughly in hot water with a few drops of washing-up liquid added.
 Let them dry off.

-Peel and thinly slice the onions.
+- Peel and thinly slice the onions.
 Put in a large cooking pot and stir in the salt.
 Leave to stand overnight in a cold, dark place.

 - Adjust the heat and let simmer for about 1½ hour or until the onions are translucent, soft and sticky.
-They will have reduced in volume, and their colour will have changed as seen in the pictures below:
+They will have reduced in volume and their colour will have changed as seen in the pictures below.

-If you use red onions and red wine vinegar, you’ll get marmalade of a deep red colour.
+If you use red onions and red wine vinegar, you’ll get the marmalade of a deep red colour.
 Mmmh … sounds like another batch, perhaps?